healeycodes/Raspberry-Pi-Live-Cam/README.md

 This repository hosts all the files for my tutorial on building a live cam with your Raspberry Pi.

+There's also a camera benching script `benchcamera.py` that was used during testing (640x480 10fps jpeg 100 quality!)

 The web app is built with Flask and the Raspberry Pi script is written in Python 3 using the `picamera` module.

 <br>